 In the past year three Russian diplomats have been banished from Denmark on charges of spying.

-In the past year three Russian diplomats have been banished from Denmark on charges of spying.
+Background: In the past year three Russian diplomats have been banished from Denmark on charges of spying.
 The last one was Sergei Smirnov, who was alleged to have sought information on Danish Radar installations.

 When Smirnov reached home a few days ago he immediately went to the Kremlin to talk over the situation.
 The outcome was that the Russians decided to 'evict' Danish attache John Ranek.